Celebrating 60 years of the Ordination of Rev Ray Vincent

 Ray joined our fellowship following his retirement from full time ministry in May 2002.

-To celebrate his ordination Ray posted reflections on his Facebook page this latest one was posted on 31st October
+To celebrate his ordination Ray posted the following reflections on his Facebook page and has allowed us to share them here.

 CHOICE OR CALL?

 From a very early age, I said I was going to be a minister when I grew up.
 The motive was pure ambition!
 In the Nonconformist South Wales valleys culture in which I grew up there was no more important person than “the minister”.
 People patted me on the back for it and praised me.